dan-fritchman/Thesis/readme.md

 A dissertation submitted in partial satisfaction of the requirements for the degree of Doctor of Philosophy in Electrical Engineering & Computer Sciences in the Graduate Division of the University of California, Berkeley.

+Most content is readable in Markdown for normies in [content.md](./content.md).
+And eventually for nerds in formatted PDF.

 ---

 ## On the template and format